Cobalt Price Performance

-On a total cost of ownership basis, once fuel and maintainance costs are considered, electric vehicles are now cheeper than traditional vehicles with internal combustion engines in some juristictions in the USA, UK and Japan, once subsidies are applied (Palmer et al, 2018, Journal of Applied Energy v.209).
+On a total cost of ownership basis, once fuel and maintenance costs are considered, electric vehicles are now cheaper than traditional vehicles with internal combustion engines in some jurisdictions in the USA, UK and Japan, once subsidies are applied (Palmer et al, 2018, Journal of Applied Energy v.209).

-At the premium end of the market, a Tesla Model 3 is cheeper than a BMW 3 series and offers superior performance with a similar level of trim and prestige.
+At the premium end of the market, a Tesla Model 3 is cheaper than a BMW 3 series and offers superior performance with a similar level of trim and prestige.

 Previous concerns about range anxiety are proving unfounded with improved range evident in new models approved for sale in China (Figure 4).
 A Tesla Model 3 has 460-560km of range depending on trim level.

 Figure 4 – Improved Battery Performance and Range in Chinese Electric Vehicles (Source: Galaxy Resources)

 Progressive governments keen to reduce greenhouse gas emissions and reduce inner city pollution have set aggressive targets to ban the sale of new internal combustion engine powered vehicles (ICEs).
 Norway has surpassed 50% electric vehicle sales and will ban ICEs in 2025 along with Netherlands.
 India, Germany, Ireland, Finland, Sweden and Israel will do the same in 2030 and the United Kingdom, France, and Taiwan will follow in 2040.

 Figure 5 – Proposed government bans on the sale of internal combustion engine vehicles